Healthy eating has become a controversial topic, with many differing opinions on what constitutes a healthy diet.

 Ultimately, we are each responsible for our own choices, and the creator of our outcomes.
 Determining what is healthy eating is a personal journey, one that can save you countless dollars in medical bills, and provide you with a much greater quality of life!

-Embracing this responsibility is a far more empowering and liberating way to live!
+Embracing the responsibility to eat healthy is a far more empowering and liberating way to live!

 Macrobiotic diets typically focus on whole grains and a variety of greens and land and sea vegetables, along with some beans and legumes ~ foods we once considered foundational to healthy eating.

-If you are interested in simple recipes incorporating a more plant-based focus, including some whole grains, beans, and more greens and vegetables, all of my previous books in the Basic Macrobiotic Book Series, along with Make Every Bite Count have been priced at the lowest allowable price above the printing costs.
+If you are interested in simple recipes incorporating a more plant-based focus, including some whole grains, beans, and more greens and vegetables, I will be making my previous books in the Basic Macrobiotic Book Series, along with Make Every Bite Count available as a FREE PDF.

-What have you always considered a healthy diet?
+What do you consider healthy eating?
 What do you want to learn more about?
 Feel free to share or subscribe.